 Graduate Student Support and Funding

 CRM J graduate students are funded by teaching or research assistantships.
-The majority of internal department funding is typically reserved for Ph.D. students, which are eligible for four years of teaching assistantship support.
+The majority of internal department funding is typically reserved for Ph.D. students, which are eligible for three to four years of teaching assistantship support.
 Additionally, Ph.D. and M.A. students may be eligible for a research assistantship with a faculty member depending on the faculty needs.

 Teaching Assistantships: Teaching Assistants are obligated to provide 20 hours of instruction-based service per week.
 The awarding of teaching assistantships is a very competitive process.
 There are two types of TAs: support and independent section TAs.
 Support TA positions assist a faculty member teaching a large course, usually with over 80 students.
 Independent section TAs teach their own class.
 All TAs should strive for the highest quality of instructional pedagogy and delivery of services to students.
 All grading and other responsibilities should be fulfilled thoughtfully and in a timely manner.

 Graders: When funds allow DCJC hires a number of Ph.D. students who assist instructors with undergraduate course grading.
 Graders are assigned to support individual courses and are paid a set amount for a set number of hours.
 These positions are compensated at an hourly wage and do not include benefits or a tuition waiver.
 If Ph.D. students already have a graduate assistantship, they can only work up to 5 hours in addition to the 20 hours a week from their priority assistantship.

 Research Assistantships: Research assistantships are funded from external grants and contracts obtained by individual faculty members.
 RAs are employed and selected at the discretion of the faculty Principal Investigator (PI) on the grant or contract.
 RAs are expected to work 20 hours a week on research under the direction of a faculty member.
 Generally, announcements will be made to all students when a RA position becomes available.